Rajat5991/2-bit-Counter-for-branch-prediction/README.md

 Linux operating system is required in order to use the zsim.
 Do not use Cygwin, Mac OS X is not supported.

+# Environemnt setup
+Everytime you want to build or run zsim, you need to setup the environment variables first.

+$ source setup_env

+# Compile zsim

+$ cd zsim

+$ scons -j4

+# Launch a test to run

+./build/opt/zsim tests/simple.cfg

 # Run the following benchmarks using ZSim
    blackschoels, bodytrack, canneal, dedup, fluidanimate, freqmine, streamcluster, swaptions, x264
    1. Use branchpredictorscript to run the benchmarks